This item is eligible for free shipping on orders over $99.99

 Lewmar Treadmaster non-skid deck covering provides additional safety and comfort for boaters.
 For over 30 years, Treadmaster flooring has been used to create non-skid surfaces on boat decks, stairs, and other areas where wet surfaces make for tricky footing.

 Treadmaster marine flooring easily bonds to fiberglass, aluminum, steel and wood decks.
-Diamond pattern is available in four colors: Light Gray, Teak, White Sand, and Gray, all in 35-1/2 inches X 47-1/2 inches X 1/8 inch sheets.
+Diamond pattern is available in four colors: Light Gray, Teak, and White Sand, all in 35-1/2 inches X 47-1/2 inches X 1/8 inch sheets.
 It is easy to trim for custom fit applications and provides protection lasting many years.

 July 22, 2019